SalahMessaoud/druploy/README.md

 # Introduction #

 Druploy is an agile deployment tool based on Fabric and Drush that makes deploying instances of Drupal projects fast and easy.
-It depends on the Chef (https://github.com/willieseabrook/drupal-cookbook "Drupal Cookbook")
+It depends on the Chef [Drupal Cookbook](https://github.com/willieseabrook/drupal-cookbook)

 There are some other Drupal deployment tools available (e.g Aegir is an amazing tool) but they are quite heavy and don't work as I would like with a number of standard scenarios.